top of page

 Katarina has pursued her long-held ambition to study medicine at Nova Medical School, where she is currently in her fourth year.
 Following her experience at Mildmay, she has been motivated to engage in various internships both in Portugal and abroad.
 Her primary goal is to combine nutrition and medicine in her future career.

-"Since completing her internship at Mildmay, Katarina has pursued her long-held ambition to study medicine at Nova Medical School, where she is currently in her fourth year.
-Following her experience at Mildmay, she has been motivated to engage in various internships both in Portugal and abroad.
-Her primary goal is to combine nutrition and medicine in her future career."
+"Since completing my internship at Mildmay, I have pursued my long-held ambition to study medicine at NOVA Medical School, where I am currently in my fourth year.
+Following my experience at Mildmay, I have been motivated to engage in various internships both in Portugal and abroad.
+My primary goal is to combine nutrition and medicine in myfuture career."

 Matilde has started a career at MC Sonae, where she integrates the Product Development Team.
 Her internship at Mildmay strengthened her commitment to developing innovative food products that address the specific nutritional needs of the entire population, from early childhood to the elderly, while ensuring they remain accessible and readily available on supermarket shelves.